Ty Warren

-Ty'ron "Ty" Markeith Warren (born February 6, 1981) is an American football coach and former defensive end who is the defensive line coach for the Orlando Guardians of the XFL.
-He played college football at Texas A&M from 2000 to 2003.
-He then played in the National Football League (NFL) for 10 seasons, primarily with the New England Patriots.
-He was selected by the Patriots in the first round of the 2003 NFL Draft.
+Ty'ron Markeith Warren (born February 6, 1981) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL), primarily with the New England Patriots.
+He played college football for the Texas A&M Aggies from 2000 to 2003.
+He was selected by the Patriots in the first round of the 2003 NFL draft.
 A first-team All-Pro selection in 2007 and two-time Super Bowl-winner during his eight seasons with New England, he was named to the Patriots All-2000s Team in 2010.

-Early years
+Early life

 Warren was raised in Bryan, Texas by his single mother and maternal grandparents.
 His family was poor, therefore he helped raise his siblings and worked odd jobs from an early age.
 At the local Boys and Girls Club, he met his wife, Kesha Drayton, with whom he has six daughters, two of them being twins.
 Warren continues to give back to his hometown.
-His uncle, Curtis Dickey, was an All-American tailback at Texas A&M (1976–79), where he ranks second on the career rushing list and was selected in the first round of the 1980 NFL Draft by the Baltimore Colts.
+His uncle, Curtis Dickey, was an All-American tailback at Texas A&M (1976–79), where he ranks second on the career rushing list and was selected in the first round of the 1980 NFL draft by the Baltimore Colts.

 Warren attended Bryan High School, where he was a letterman in both football and track.
 In football, he was a standout at defensive end and finished his career with 22 sacks, 248 tackles (69 for losses), and 90 quarterback hurries.
 As a senior, he won first team All-State honors and posted nine sacks and 109 tackles.
 Warren took his first airplane trip when he flew to California to play for an all-star game.
 Warren graduated from Bryan High in 1999.